- Tian-Xian Liquid

 A number of ingredients in Tian Xian, including Cordyceps sinensis (Dong Chong Xia Cao), Astragulus membranaceus (Huang Qi), Ganoderma lucidum (Ling Zhi, reishi mushroom), Panax ginseng (Ren Shen), Atractylodes macrocephalae (Bai Zhu), Dioscorea batatas (Shan Yao), Codnopsis pilosula (Dang Shen), Pogostemon cablin (Huo Xiang), Lycium barbarum (Gou Qi Zi), Pteria margaritifera (Pearl Powder), Ligustrum lucidum (Nu Zhen Zi), and Radix glycyrrhizae (Licorice) (2) have various characteristics and activities.

-Tian Xian liquid increased proliferation of antigen-stimulated peripheral blood mononuclear cells and T cells isolated from patients with recurrent aphthous ulcers, perhaps via increased cytotoxic activity of NK cells, increased phagocytic activity of macrophages, anti-inflammatory effects, and immunopotentiation by the active constituents (1).
+Tian Xian liquid increased proliferation of antigen-stimulated peripheral blood mononuclear cells and T cells isolated from patients with recurrent aphthous ulcers, likely via increased cytotoxic activity of NK cells, increased phagocytic activity of macrophages, anti-inflammatory effects, and immunopotentiation by the active constituents (1).

-- In addition, please see individual monographs for drug interactions with the following individual botanicals: Cordyceps, Astragulus, Reishi mushroom, Asian ginseng, Lycium, Ligustrum lucidum, and Licorice (2) .
+Cordyceps, Astragulus, Reishi mushroom, Asian ginseng, Lycium, Ligustrum lucidum, and Licorice (2) .